• Skip to primary navigation

 Cream and chocolate chips in a large bowl.

 Step 1: Place your chocolate chips in a medium bowl.
-Microwave the heavy cream in a separate bowl for about 1 minute or until it's bubbling on the sides.
+Microwave the heavy cream in a separate bowl for about 1 minute.
 Pour over the chocolate and let sit for 30 seconds.

 Chocolate ganache in a bowl with a whisk.